about

 ABBY HRICIK (she/her) leads her life with fierce curiosity and kindness.

-Her Montessori education and South Carolina upbringing feed into her artistic life.
+Her Montessori education and Charleston, South Carolina upbringing feed into her artistic life.
 Abby’s deep-rooted philosophy is to approach everything with professionalism, organization, and commitment.
 However, she believes life is not to be lived unquestioned — check out her NYU TEDx Talk, The Case Against 5:00PM.

 In 2024, Abby produced, wrote, and starred in her first experimental short film, In A Stitch, while abroad for six weeks in Madrid, Spain.
 She is an associate producer at Pinoy Cinematic Universe and is writer and actor in their upcoming social media comedy series, CostCutters.
 The company’s latest project, Mother, May I Have A Kidney, was selected as one of seven indie short series in the 2025 Tribeca NOW programming at the Tribeca Film Festival.

-Additionally, Abby volunteers weekly with Literacy Partners, is a teaching artist in-training with the Stella Adler Arts Justice Division, and is a proud Ambacebador for Yerba Madre.
+Additionally, Abby volunteers weekly with Literacy Partners, is a teaching artist with the Stella Adler Arts Justice Division, and is a proud Ambacebador for Yerba Madre.

 photo by charlotte drury